univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: fetchmail/autostart

-   Controls the autostart of Fetchmail.
+   Controls the automatic start of Fetchmail.
 To disable Fetchmail, set the value to ``false``.
 For more information, see :ref:`mail-fetchmail`.